pippinlee/space2vec-website/_posts/2018-09-02-space-2-vec-update-two.markdown

 	<figcaption>Cerro Tololo Inter-American Observatory, high in the Chilean Andes.</figcaption>
 </figure>

 The dataset contains 444,871 images of human-verified artifacts, and 454,092 simulated transient events projected onto real images of galaxies.
-Essentially half the dataset contains manufactured images of supernovas, which seems weird, but _data augmentation_ has become a popular technique for bettering a model.
+Essentially half the dataset contains manufactured images of supernovae, which seems weird, but _data augmentation_ has become a popular technique for bettering a model.
 Data––both in quality and quantity––is a big part of the equation when considering the accuracy of a model.

 **Side-note: Data augmentation has been explored quite a bit, from simply changing the data that you have, to trying to create new data based on what you have ([GANs](https://hackernoon.com/how-do-gans-intuitively-work-2dda07f247a1) are a popular new way of doing this).
 This is seen in the image recognition field; if you have 10,000 colour images of cats and get the same 10,000 images in black and white, your dataset is now 20,000.
 Your model should be able to understand what a cat is, even if the colour is different.**

-Supernovas are rare, so there's a lack of supernova images that can be used for training. _ATIDES_ make use of the few images of supernovas that they have, and overlay them on different galaxies.
+Supernovae are rare, so there's a lack of supernova images that can be used for training. _ATIDES_ make use of the few images of supernovae that they have, and overlay them on different galaxies.
 By using many different backgrounds (essentially adding unique space noise) with each supernova picture, researchers were able to build a strong dataset for their model.

 **When data is sparse, is it a good idea to use "simulated images"?**